weegier/weegier.github.io/_portfolio/101turning1.md

 ---
 caption: #what displays in the portfolio grid:
-  title: CNC Turing
+  title: CNC Turning
   subtitle:
   thumbnail: assets/img/portfolio/11-thumbnail.jpg

 #what displays when the item is clicked:
-title: CNC Turing
+title: CNC Turning
 subtitle:
 image: assets/img/portfolio/11-thumbnail.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text